DerAndereDomenic/atcg_framework/README.md

 cmake . -B build -DATCG_CUDA_BACKEND=ON
 ```

 This way you can include high performant GPU code into your application.
 Note that this is only possible if you have the CUDA compiler installed.
+Furthermore, torch should also be installed with the same CUDA version.

 ### Building the documentation (experimental)